osrf/ros2multirobotbook/src/ros2_cli.md

 What does all of this mean?
 The first thing we see in the output is `float32` which is just a number type.
 If you are a computer programmer then this should look familiar, if you're not a programmer a float is just a number with a decimal like "1.2345" or "424123123.1231231".
-The values "x" and "y" are the position of our turtle, and "theta" is the direction the head is pointing.
-The next two values "linear_velocity" and "angular_velocity" are, respectively how fast the turtle is moving, and how quickly it is turning.
+The values `x` and `y` are the position of our turtle, and `theta` is the direction the head is pointing.
+The next two values `linear_velocity` and `angular_velocity` are, respectively, how fast the turtle is moving, and how quickly it is turning.
 To summarize, this message tells us where a turtle is on the screen, where it is headed, and how fast it is moving or rotating.

-Now that we know what ROS topics are on our simple turtlesim, and their message type  we can dig in and find out more about how everything works.
-If we look back at our topic sub commands we can see a sub command called `echo`.
+Now that we know what ROS topics are on our simple turtlesim, and their message types, we can dig in and find out more about how everything works.
+If we look back at our topic subcommands, we can see a subcommand called `echo`.
 Echo is computer jargon that means "repeat" something.
 If you echo a topic it means you want the CLI to repeat what's on a topic.
-Let's look at the echo subcommand's help:
+Let's look at the `echo` subcommand's help text:

 ```{.sourceCode .bash}
 kscottz@kscottz-ratnest:~$ ros2 topic echo --help